-Although teaching, learning and pastoral care are inextricably linked, my fellow Vice-Principal, Mr Will Keown leads the development of teaching and learning within the College, and I lead the development of the pastoral provision.
+Although teaching, learning and pastoral care are inextricably linked, my fellow Vice-Principal, Mr Chris Oswald leads the development of teaching and learning within the College, and I lead the development of the pastoral provision.

-We are also a Boarding School, and the boarding element continues to influence the College.
-It does not take long to realise that Campbell College is not just a 9am - 3:30pm school; it is a way of life.
-We aim to encourage all students to participate in a wide range of extra-curricular activities, which help develop personal, social, sporting, teambuilding and social skills which are an essential part of the education we offer.
+We are also a Boarding School, and the boarding element exerts a strong influence within the College.
+It does not take long to realise that Campbell College is much more than a 9am - 3:30pm school; it is a way of life.
+We aim to encourage all students to participate in a wide range of extracurricular activities, which help develop personal, social, sporting, teambuilding and social skills which are an essential part of the education we offer.